PyTables/PyTables/doc/source/MIGRATING_TO_3.x.rst

 difficulties, as the native HDF5 string format is not Unicode-compatible.
-To minimize explicit conversion troubles when writing, especially :ref:`when creating data sets from existing Python objects <create-signatures>`, string objects are implicitly casted to non-Unicode for HDF5 storage.
+To minimize explicit conversion troubles when writing, especially :ref:`when creating data sets from existing Python objects <create-signatures>`, string objects are implicitly cast to non-Unicode for HDF5 storage.
 To make you aware of this, a warning is raised when this happens.

 This is certainly no true Unicode compatibility, but mainly for convenience